Linguistics Course Catalog

 5 units

 Survey of grammatical structure of English and terminology of grammatical description.
 Covers phonological, morphological, and syntactic structure of English and contrasts it with other languages.
-Prerequisite(s): course 111 or 112, and 101.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 124